 Marlene Amstad, who has a doctorate in economics, is a professor at the Chinese University of Hong Kong, Shenzhen.
-She previously worked as an economist, deputy director and regional adviser at KOF/ETH Swiss Economic Institute, Swiss National Bank and Bank for International Settlements in Hong Kong.
-Marlene Amstad joined FINMA's Board of Directors on 1 January 2016, assuming the role of vice-chair in February 2018.
-She is also a member of the FINMA Takeover Committee.
+Among other positions she held are an economist at KOF Swiss Institute of Economics, ETH, deputy head at the Swiss National Bank and an adviser at the Bank for International Settlements in Hong Kong.
+Marlene Amstad joined FINMA’s Board of Directors on 1 January 2016, assuming the role of vice-chair in February 2018.
+She is also a member of the FINMA Takeover and State Liability Committee.

 Yvan Lengwiler, who holds a doctorate in economics, is a full professor at the University of Basel.
 He previously worked as an economic advisor at the Swiss National Bank.
 Yvan Lengwiler has been a member of the Board of Directors since 2012 and is also a member of the FINMA Takeover and State Liability Committee as well as a member of the Nomination Committee.

 Renate Schwob, who is an attorney-at-law and has a doctorate in law, acted as an Executive Board member of the Swiss Bankers Association from 2004 to 2014, a position from which she retired in October 2015.
 Among other positions she held are the posts of legal consultant at Credit Suisse, of research assistant at the Swiss Attorney General's Office and of head of the Procedural Law section at the Federal Office of Justice.
-Renate Schwob joined FINMA's Board of Directors on 1 January 2016, and chairs its Takeover Committee.
+Renate Schwob joined FINMA's Board of Directors on 1 January 2016, and chairs its Takeover and State Liability Committee.

 Prior to his role at the supervisory authority, Franz Wipfli was a member of the Group Management Board of Zurich Financial Services.
 He was appointed to the FINMA Board of Directors in 2012 and chairs the FINMA Audit and Risk Committee.